google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs (120)Kangkong Keerai--கங்கோங் கீரை Skip to main content

 In Thailand, where it is called phak bung (Thai: ผักบุ้ง), it is eaten raw, often along with green papaya salad or nam phrik, in stir-fries and in curries such as kaeng som.

 In Penang and Ipoh, it is cooked with cuttlefish and a sweet and spicy sauce.
 Also known as eng chhai in the Hokkien dialect, it can also be boiled with preserved cuttlefish, then rinsed and mixed with spicy rojak paste to become jiu hu eng chhai.
-Boiled eng chhai also can be served with fermented krill noodle belacan bihun and prawn mi.
+Boiled eng chai also can be served with fermented krill noodle belacan bihun and prawn mi.

 In Indonesian cuisine it is called kangkung, boiled or blanched together with other vegetables it forms the ingredient of gado-gado or pecel salads in peanut sauce.
 Some recipes that use kangkung is plecing kangkung from Lombok, and mie kangkung (kangkong noodle) from Jakarta.